 It’s not to say that businesses don’t need to have an in-house quality team (in fact, they do).
 However, by partnering with the right machine manufacturer, a brand can have a cost-effective resource at their fingertips.

 The cornerstone of a partnership is the quality and IP agreement.
-Not only does the agreement stipulate who is responsible for what, but it also ensures that all IP is that of the manufacturer and not the machine building partner, even if the partner brings new expertise to the original blueprint.
+The agreement stipulates who is responsible for what and ensures that all IP is that of the manufacturer and not the machine building partner, even if the partner brings new expertise to the original blueprint.

 Although the manufacturer should still have an in-house quality system, the partner can add additional value and expertise, including their network of suppliers to produce other components.